-According to Christian accounts, in the Catholic Church, there is a saint called Saint Pius X, St. Pius X started as a homestead kid of an unfortunate family and he later was sanctified and recognized as a Eucharistic holy person.
+According to Christian accounts, in the Catholic Church, a saint called Saint Pius X, St. Pius X, started as a homestead kid of an unfortunate family and was later sanctified and recognized as a Eucharistic holy person.

 Read more: Who is St. Timothy?

 Pius IX became top of the Catholic church in 1846 and initiated the principle of Papal trustworthiness.
 Pulitzer Prize-winning creator David Kertzer says his exile prompted the development of current Italy.